elecomexp/portfolio/README.md

 ### [SmartCab with Reinforcement Learning](./smartcab_reinforcement_learning/)

-A simulated autonomous taxi system built using Q-Learning, designed to optimize the transport of passengers.
+A simulated autonomous taxi system built using Q-Learning and designed to optimize the transport of passengers.
 This project has been developed using [OpenAI's Gymnasium](https://gymnasium.farama.org/index.html).

 ## Contributing